ABOUT THE FLASH

 National View: The wholesale cannabis industry, as measured by LeafLink’s GMV (Gross Merchandise Value), grew 113% in April 2021 year-over-year (YoY).*

-On a same-store sales basis, GMV grew 48% YoY in April 2021.
-The top-performing brands in April were:
+When analyzing brands on LeafLink starting prior to January 1, 2020, GMV grew 48% YoY in April 2021.
+The top-performing brands for each of our six key states in April were:

 Item 9 Labs (AZ)